|

 Collection

-The Museum's collection is made up of personal items of Lithuanian doctors
+The Museum's collection is made up of Lithuanian hospital and pharmacy

 Expositions